-- No water is allowed from 2 hours prior to dosing until 2 hours after dosing except for the glass of water needed to administer the study intervention (e.g., 240 mL).
+- Treatment C will be administered in the fasted state.
+The participants will fast overnight for at least 10 hours prior to dosing until 4 hours after dosing. - No water is allowed from 1 hour prior to dosing until 1 hour after dosing except for the glass of water needed to administer the study intervention (e.g., 240 mL).
 Water is allowed ad libitum at all other times. - A standard lunch will be provided 4 hours after dosing.
 A standard dinner will be served approximately 10 hours after dosing.
-The food content of meals must be identical on serial PK sampling days.
+The food content of meals must be identical on serial PK sampling days (e.g., Day 1 of Periods 1, 2, 3, and 4).